learninglab-dev/the-resources/data/resources/mk/tools/sh/shell-commands-macos.md

 # CREATING SHELL COMMANDS FOR YOUR DOCK

 We've already made a few tutorials on creating custom shell commands (like a `start` command that opens all your favorite apps, grabs your tasks from Airtable, then uses that data to create a markdown notebook for the day).
 To make these scripts even easier to launch, you might want to be able to run them directly from your Dock or using Spotlight.
-If this sounds interesting to you, follow these steps:
+If this sounds interesting to you, check out the following steps, which will help you create a little cammand that gets you ready to perform your daily work in Blender:

 1. create a file with a `.command` extension, like `open-custom-workspace.command` (it might make sense to do this in a new custom utilities folder in your Applications folder, but it could go anywhere on your system that Spotlight indexes)
 2. modify the permissions of this file in Terminal with `chmod 744 /full/path/to/open-custom-workspace.command` (i.e. `chmod 744 /Applications/my-custom-utilities/open-custom-workspace.command`)